dauitsuragan002/ziat300/README.md

+# Ziat300 – Chrome (browser) Extension for Summarizing Web Pages in Kazakh and Multiple Languages

 ![logo](images/icon.png)

-# Ziat300 – Chrome Extension for Summarizing Web Pages in Kazakh and English

-Ziat300 is a Chrome extension that summarizes the content of web pages in Kazakh or English.
-With the help of artificial intelligence, it reads the content of any web page and generates a short or full summary in the selected language.
+Ziat300 is a Chrome extension that summarizes the content of web pages in Kazakh, English, or other supported languages.
+Powered by artificial intelligence Gemini, it reads the content of any web page and generates either a short or full summary in the selected language.

 ## 📦 Overview